 Challenges in Cash Flow Management

-- High Overheads: Fixed costs like rent and utilities can drain cash reserves.
+- High Overheads: Fixed costs like rent, software subscriptions, and salaries must be paid regardless of sales, putting pressure on cash reserves.

 Strategies for Effective Cash Flow Management